katemyoung/oystercard/README.md

 **Challenge 6:**
 - I made a new variable, new_balance, because my `@balance + amount > 90` guard condition was failing the tests.
 - But all I needed to do was use `balance + amount`

+**Questions**
+- What is the best practice for Rspec spec descriptions.
+To use or avoid 'can'?